Montreal-Analytics/dbt-snowflake-utils/README.md

 ```
 dbt run-operation clone_database \
-  --args "{'source_database': 'production_clone', 'destination_database': 'developer_clone_me'}"
+  --args "{'source_database': 'production_clone', 'destination_database': 'developer_clone'}"

 # set the new_owner_role
 dbt run-operation clone_database \
-  --args "{'source_database': 'production_clone', 'destination_database': 'developer_clone_me', 'new_owner_role': 'developer_role'}"
+  --args "{'source_database': 'production_clone', 'destination_database': 'developer_clone', 'new_owner_role': 'developer_role'}"
 ```

 ### snowflake_utils.drop_schema ([source](macros/drop_schema.sql))
 This macro drops a schema in the selected database (defaults to target database if no database is selected).
+A schema can only be dropped by the role that owns it.

 #### Arguments
 * `schema_name` (required): The schema to drop